A. To New Zealand

 8. GEORGE Fairall, born in 1748 in Surrey, has a small documented family (about 30 members), and most of them are still living in or near that county.

-9. JOHN Fairall, also born in Caterham, Surrey (in 1770), has a small documented family of nearly 200 members so far.
+9. JOHN Fairall, also born in Surrey (about 1775), has a small documented family of nearly 200 members so far, mostly still in the south-east part of England.
 There are some active researchers in this family.